bids-standard/bids-specification/src/derivatives/introduction.md

 The RECOMMENDED `description` column SHOULD be string containing a short description of the model.
 It is RECOMMENDED that the description is a single line of no more than 50 words.
-It is also RECOMMENDED to avoid special characters (e.g., new lines, tabs).
+It is also RECOMMENDED to avoid special characters (for example, new lines, tabs).

 <!-- This block generates a columns table.
 The definitions of these fields can be found in